Why are Captive Navel Rings so popular?

-Small, comfy and less likely to snag on your clothing, captive bead belly bars are the ultimate choice in navel piercing essentials with many body piercers even preferring to use the captive style for new piercings.
+Small, comfy and less likely to snag on your clothing, captive bead belly rings are the ultimate choice in navel piercing essentials.

 How do you open a captive belly ring?

 The ball in the captive bead belly ring is referred to as a 'bead' because it has two beaded dents in the side of the balls where it meets the circumference of the belly bar shaft.
 We recommend sitting down when you open a captive belly ring so that if the ball falls out it lands in your lap (nothing worse then lost belly ring balls! argh).
 The ball is being held in place from the tension of the sphere, to release the tension simply apply outward pressure to both sides of the belly ring.
 Likewise, once you insert your new belly ring, line up the beads on either side and slot the ball back into the opened space.